Bolstering State and Local Care Infrastructure with Federal Recovery Funding

 Prioritize Evaluation and Build Evidence Capacity

 Public officials must be good stewards of taxpayer dollars and should plan for evaluations and meaningful performance indicators whenever feasible.
 Tracking the impacts and lessons learned from this unprecedented federal investment will bolster the evidence base for future policy development and inform efforts to secure sustained community investments in care infrastructure.
 Treasury worked with the Office of Evaluation Science at the General Services Administration to examine federal SLFRF administration processes and incorporated their findings into an overall learning agenda to inform current and future practice.
-At the state level, Maine budgeted an additional $150,000 to formally evaluate respite care pilot program, and findings will be reported to the legislature.
+At the state level, Maine budgeted an additional $150,000 to formally evaluate a respite care pilot program, and findings will be reported to the legislature.

 Now is the Time for Action